linzebing/linzebing.github.io/_posts/2020-04-05-designing-data-intensive-applications-chapter1.md

 ## Reliable, Scalable, and Maintainable Applications

-Fan-out: we use it to describe the number of requests to other services that we need in order to server one incoming request.
+Fan-out: we use it to describe the number of requests to other services that we need in order to serve one incoming request.

 Twitter uses a hybrid approach that delivers Tweets to its users.
 Most users' tweets are fanned out to home timelines